Living With a Person Who Suffers From PTSD

 Whatever you may feel against seeing a therapist, get over it.
 If it's a financial issue that keeps you from seeing one, there are a lot of options available to you that are a Google Search away.
 If there's a stigma issue involved (police and military are traditionally adverse to seeing a therapist because they believe it will end up on their record, for example) do what you have to do to find a private therapist out of town and establish your privacy concerns.

 You will NOT get through this relationship without your own therapist.
 If the PTSD sufferer is against you seeing a therapist and you feel safe, assert yourself: "My choice is to be healthy with you, healthy without you, or unhealthy."
-Don't argue the point, don't fall for any arguments they come up with, don't try to avoid them getting angry.
+Don't argue the point, don't fall for any arguments they come up with, and don't try to avoid them getting angry.
 Just repeat that and ask them which you should choose.
 If they choose one of the other choices, just repeat their choice back to them: "So, you want me to be unhealthy."
 Nothing else.
 Do not be emotional about it no matter what you feel.

 Work with your therapist to get your loved one to see a therapist.